Retainer vs Hourly Pricing Calculator

 How many hours should I include in a retainer?

 15-25 hours/month is sweet spot for most freelancers.
 Less than 10 hours: not worth admin overhead.
 More than 30 hours: you're an employee, not a consultant.
 Structure: 'X hours included, additional hours at 50% of hourly rate' (discourages scope creep but allows flexibility).
 Example: $4k retainer for 20 hours.
 Client needs 25 hours?
 Extra 5 hours at $100/hour (vs $200 normal).
 Total: $4,500 vs $5,000 spot rate.
+Our Retainer Pricing Calculator makes this easy.

 When should I use hourly vs retainer?

 Hourly for: new clients (test relationship), project-based work (defined scope), unpredictable workload.
 Retainer for: ongoing work (SEO, social media, dev), long-term clients (6+ months relationship), stable monthly needs.
 Hybrid model (best): retainer for core 3-5 clients (70% income), hourly for new/project clients (30% income).
 This gives predictability + upside potential.
+Use the Retainer Pricing Calculator above to verify.